C2SP/wycheproof/doc/aesgcm.md

 restricted interfaces.
 However, implementations should at least avoid features that increase the probability of incorrect usages.

-One such dangerors featur in JCA is that the default behaviour of Cipher.doFinal is to reinitialize the cipher with the same parameters as the last encryption.
+One such dangerous feature in JCA is that the default behaviour of Cipher.doFinal is to reinitialize the cipher with the same parameters as the last encryption.
-For AES-GCM this behaviour would imply that the authencation key is leaked.
+For AES-GCM this behaviour would imply that the authentication key is leaked.
 Therefore, any reasonable implementation of AES-GCM should not allow two encryptions without an explicit initialization of the IV.